 - The Bzip2 tool allows users to compress data while transmitting the data through a server or tunnel.

 Pbzip2 is a very quick and lightweight compression tool that you can use on a Linux system to do short and snappy compression and decompression tasks.
 It is written in C++ programming language.
 It has the privacy license of Berkeley Software Distribution (BSD).

 As the Pbzip2 is a lightweight tool, many giant compression tools have adapted the library function of Pbzip2 into their compression system.
 The algorithm of Pbzip2 is designed so that it divides the file into pieces, compresses the files individually, and later merges those files to make a whole compressed file.
 That method can perform a speedy and faster compression task.

 - The Pbzip2 compression tool is a cross-platform application; it can be installed on Linux, Windows, and Mac operating systems.

 - You can accelerate the compression speed through the Pbzip2 if your system has a multi-core processor.

 - It allows compressing larger than four gigabytes of files.

 - It can be installed on a microprocessor computer.

-Lrzip is one of the best compression tools for Linux distributions that can handle larger files.
+Lrzip is one of the best archive managers for Linux distributions that can handle larger files.
 You can encrypt and protect your files while compressing by setting a password.
 If we look at the name of the tool, we can see that Lrzip is the short form of Long-Range Zip.